-Course Title FdSc Forensic Sciences

-Awarding Bodies University of Suffolk

-Level of Award 1 FHEQ Level 5

-Professional, Statutory and Regulatory Bodies Recognition None

-Credit Structure 2 240 Credits Level 4: 120 Credits Level 5: 120 Credits

-Mode of Attendance Full-time

-Standard Length of Course 3 2 years full-time

-Intended Award FdSc Forensic Sciences

-Named Exit Awards CertHE Forensic Sciences

-Entry Requirements 4 80 UCAS tariff points plus GCSE grade C in English, maths (or equivalent English and maths qualifications) and science.
+Course Title FdSc Forensic Sciences Awarding Bodies University of Suffolk Level of Award 1 FHEQ Level 5 Professional, Statutory and Regulatory Bodies Recognition None Credit Structure 2 240 Credits Level 4: 120 Credits Level 5: 120 Credits Mode of Attendance Full-time Standard Length of Course 3 2 years full-time Intended Award FdSc Forensic Sciences Named Exit Awards CertHE Forensic Sciences Entry Requirements 4 80 UCAS tariff points plus GCSE grade C in English, maths (or equivalent English and maths qualifications) and science.
 Mature applicants without UCAS points/English and maths qualifications will be considered based on relevant industry experience and diagnostic assessment of English and maths.
 All applicants will be required to attend an interview with a member of the course team to establish that the course meets the intended progression plans of the applicant.
 If a student is to access a work placement as part of the course, a DBS may need to be considered based on the nature of the work (i.e. in a hospital or school laboratory).
 If the student completes work experience within a forensic/pharmacological company a DBS would not likely be necessary.
 If the student is already employed in a relevant role the employer would follow their own policy on this.

-Delivering Institution(s) University of Suffolk at East Coast College (Lowestoft)

-UCAS Code F412
+This course is not open to visa sponsored students (those students sponsored by the University under the student route).
+Delivering Institution(s) University of Suffolk at East Coast College (Lowestoft) UCAS Code F412